-The following filter example demonstrates how to narrow search results by selecting a built-in Source Type filter set to HDFS and the managed property BLOCK SIZE (MIB) with the value >=1024. full query, which you can see by clicking Show full query in the results pane.
+The following filter example demonstrates how to narrow search results by selecting a built-in Source Type filter set to HDFS and the technical property PERMISSIONS with the value rwxrwxrwx.
+Breadcrumbs for each filter value show above the results.
+The "Deleted = Do not show Deleted" breadcrumb is included in the filter by default.